Kunlong1994/lab3/Lab-#2.md

 Please submit the code for the Peephole as part of your turn-in.

-* Modify the image
+* Your own distributed camera app

+Try something new!

-On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
+If you are stuck: On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
 Try out some modifications, and show us the screen capture of the resulting webpage.

-* Try a new library
+* Try a new node library/package

 Find, install, and try out a node-based library.